ftechiesnitin/mxc-exercise/README.md

 # N-ARY Tree Representation in Golang
-N-ary tree representation in giolang. with following functions for example.
-It is just a basic example, open for PR's to improve.
+N-ary tree representation in giolang, with following functions for example.
+It is just a basic example, open to PR's.

 ```
                    1